dakujem/oliva-tree/lib/readme.md

 builder:
 - only native callables for tree building
 - use strategy instead of traits
+- use shadowing - internal nodes for building, then return the shadow tree

 omit:
 - tree classes (not needed)